DavidJCobb/pokeemerald/lu-docs/research/savedata optimization.md

 ### Bitpacking data

-The most maintainable way to handle bitpacking and serializing would be to define an array of structs, each consisting of:
+If we're working in pure C, then the most maintainable way to handle bitpacking and serializing would be to define an array of structs, each consisting of:

 * A pointer-to-member in SaveBlock1 or SaveBlock2
 ** (Actually, C doesn't have those; we'd use `offsetof`.)